CompBtBs/RASpy/README.rst

    from cobra.io import read_sbml_model
    model=read_sbml_model(name_of_sbml_model)

-As example of metabolic model, we have included the RECON3D model from http://bigg.ucsd.edu/models.
+As example of metabolic model, we have included the RECON3D model from http://bigg.ucsd.edu/models, converting the gene annotation both in ENSG and Gene symbol.

 Compute RAS